 - 2015 - The Plan welcomes OPSEU Local 110, Mohawk College Students' Association, Fanshawe Student Union and Humber Students' Federation to the Plan.

-- 2016 - The Plan welcomes the Royal Ontario Museum as its newest employer.
+- 2016 - The Plan welcomes the Royal Ontario Museum (ROM) and the ROM Foundation as its newest employers.

 - 2017 - The Plan welcomes Sheridan Student Union as its newest employer.